PROCESS & POLICIES

 Crystal Résumés, and Ken Dezhnev, have a TOTAL PRIVACY & CONFIDENTIALITY policy:

-We will, of course, never contact your employers in connection with work we do for you.
+I will, of course, never contact your employers in connection with work we do for you.

 After your order has been delivered, because I want your feedback, I may contact you myself, at your non-work address, no more than once for each order you place.
 If I contact you for this purpose, it will be by e-mail or surface mail only, never by phone or fax.